 "I heard the rangers say it last Sunday, when they fought The Evil Chimera-lord Girugamesshu," he answered back with honest-to-root smile on his face, as if the fact that it came from a show meant for kids didn't change the value of the statement.

 Kiritsugu's face went through several stages.
 First shock, then wonder and finally joy as he let out a loud laugh.
 His laughter was enough to echo in the building and the crows, who had taken the roof as their nest, took flight in order to get away from the possible predator that they considered Kiritsugu.

 Shirou looked at his father in puzzlement, not understanding enough to realize why his father was laughing.
 To him, the words of heroes like his father and the Rangers of Justice (Shirou thought it was a fantastic name) might as well be as basic to understand as basic rights.
 It was LAW.
 He tilted his head to the side, an action he often did when not knowing what happened, in confusion.
 That along with the look in his eyes gave Kiritsugu the impression of a puppy.

-The thought gave another fit of laughter.
+The thought gave him another fit of laughter, followed by a cough.